Skip to content

 Floating (Pull)#

 .pull-right and .pull-left are gone.
-These are now float
+These are now handled by float utilities.

 You can also float on specific viewport sizes: